roblaing/erlang_mooc/doc/README.md

 <a href="https://erlang.org/doc/man/gen_server.html#call-3">call(ServerRef, Request, Timeout) -> Reply</a> as
 an alternative to call/2 if you want to include a timeout.

-Besides handle_call and handle_case, there's
-<a href="https://erlang.org/doc/man/gen_server.html#Module:handle_info-2">Module:handle_info(Info, State) -> Result</a>
-which seems specifically designed to respond to timeouts and exit messages, but I haven't figure it out yet.

 After viewing

 <a href="https://www.youtube.com/watch?v=upGZMJBh81A&amp;list=PLR812eVbehlx6vgWGf2FLHjkksAEDmFjc&amp;index=2">